 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
-On the first day, we … Continue reading What writing classes always are…
+On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

 Hello everyone!
-I would like to announce the start of my new editing business: Gotham Edits.
-At Gotham Edits, we edit many different types of written manuscripts, such as, but not limited to: novels short stories flash fiction essays technical documents To our new customers, we offer some free services.
-We hope to hear from … Continue reading New Editing Services!
+I would like to announce my editing business: Gotham Edits.
+At Gotham Edits, we edit different written works, such as, but not limited to: novels short stories flash fiction essays technical documents To our new customers, we offer some free services.
+We hope to hear from you soon!

 Sometimes there's only so much that editing can do to improve a story.
-After editing it over and over, it can seem as if the story isn't going anywhere.
+After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
-It's always … Continue reading Ideas for the worst?
+It's always positive. … Continue reading Ideas for the worst?

 Writing never stops and neither does editing.
 I’ve found that I almost enjoy editing a piece more than writing one.
 At the end of the day, I like to say: “Look how much this piece has grown!
 It has more character developments and details.
 It also flows more since I took out the first three … Continue reading A writer’s journey (part four) – editing like crazy